Diotima of Mantinea: Historicity

 Relief of a woman holding a liver for hepatoscopy, possibly a depiction of Diotima of Mantineia.

-The evidence for the existence of Diotima as a real person is sparse; Plato's Symposium is the only independent reference to her existence: all later references to her are derived from Plato.
+The evidence for the existence of Diotima as a real person is sparse.
+Plato's Symposium is the only independent reference to her existence; all later references to her are derived from Plato.
 Based on this scarcity of evidence, scholars from the Renaissance through modern times have debated whether she was a real historical person who existed or a dramatic invention of Plato.
+Most modern scholars believe that Diotima is a fictional character invented by Plato.

 As a fictional character

 Marsilio Ficino, in the 15th century, was the first to suggest she might be fictional.
 Believing Diotima to be a fiction, Martha Nussbaum notes that Diotima's name, which means "honor the god", stands in direct contrast to Timandra ("honor the man"), who, according to Plutarch, was Alcibiades' consort.

 As Aspasia

 Plato was thought by some 19th- and early 20th-century scholars to have based Diotima on Aspasia, the companion of Pericles who famously impressed him by her intelligence and eloquence.
 This identification was recently revived by Armand D'Angour.